 Featured above is the cover of a program from the event.
 As you can see, it features a Willard Mullin drawing of each teams mascot.
 There are 16 pages and it includes rosters, player descriptions and stats.
 Go to Keyman Collectibles story to see a handful of pages from the program.
 BTW, this program in rough (VG) condition would run you about $50.00 to $100.00.

 Now, on to the actual Baseball game.
 The rules are as follows:

 The Dodgers and Yankees played the first inning while the Giants sat out; the Dodgers and Giants played the second inning while the Yankees sat out; the Yankees and Giants played the third inning while the Dodgers sat out.
-The same order continued to the game's end.So, each team batted three times, played the field on three occasions, and sat out waiting their turn for three innings.
-The entire match last about 3 hours, and at the end of the afternoon the Dodgers won!
+The same order continued to the game's end.So, each team played for six innings, and sat out waiting their turn for three innings.
+The entire match last about three hours, and at the end of the afternoon the Dodgers won!

 I have yet to find a play-by-play account of the game, but I'll continue to look.
 Below is the line score from the game.